 The HEB program is for Texas children between the ages of 3-12.
 I have confirmed that it will begin in July (though the link has not been updated yet to reflect the 2018 program).
 Previously, kids need to read ten books and record them in the provided log.
 An adult initials the log and mails it in by October 1st for a t-shirt.

-The Scholastic Challenge runs from May 7th through September 7th, 2018.
+The Scholastic Challenge runs from May 6th through September 6th, 2019 (pre-registration begins April 8.
 Students must receive a username and password from their educator, librarian, or other registered leaders.
 They will log their reading minutes into the Scholastic website and earn digital rewards as they complete weekly reading challenges.
 If you homeschool register as an educator and when it asks you to choose your school choose “My school is not on the list” and you will be prompted into the homeschool section.

 5. Local Library Summer Reading Programs

-The program runs from June 1, 2018 to August 1, 2018 and registration will open on May 15, 2018.
+The program runs from June 1, 2019, to August 1, 2019.
 Any day that kids read for 20 minutes they can log online.
 Prizes can be picked up at local libraries and adults can participate with their actively participating child!

 The program runs from May 28, 2018 to September 1, 2018 and registration will open on through the main website on May 28, 2018 (click the ‘SRC Sign-Up’ image).
 Kids should log the titles of books read and/ or the number of hours read in to the online reading log.
 They will earn prizes like bookmarks, pencils, and even a trophy!
 Plus there will be weekly challenges.
 Open to anyone regardless of residency.